Your Emotions Do Not Own You: Let Them Flow And Then Be On Their Way.

 - Deborah Ann Minke

 You get the idea.
-Do your feelings make you feel a little crazy, sometimes?
+Do your feelings make you feel a little unstable, sometimes?
 Do your feelings make you question yourself, who you are and what you are doing?
 Haven’t we all?
 And we are not even talking about the object of your affection.
 That can happen over the outfit you are trying to decide to wear when you go out with your friends!
-When you were a kid, you didn’t even question the craziness until you were in your twenties, or older, when you really began to wonder: how can my emotions change so drastically and dramatically so quickly?
+When you were a kid, you didn’t even question the emotions until you were in your twenties, or older, when you really began to wonder: how can my emotions change so drastically so quickly?

 Being emotional or sensitive is also somewhat frowned upon and considered weak or unstable in our society.
-Those who can control their emotions and show little of them are considered the “strong” ones.
+Those people who can control their emotions and show little of them are considered the “strong” ones.
 Are they, though?
 Are they, really?
 If you can repress or hide your emotions, then you are "strong"?
+When I was in university, I took a course on health/medical psychology.
+I was young and very surprised to learn about the research on emotions, stress, depression, and physical disease.
+Not dealing with our emotions can make us sick?
+Apparently so.
+Research tells us that it is highly correlated with illness.
+The mind, emotions, body connection is stronger than we think.

 Rather than show emotion, we believe that it is expected of us to be calm, strong, and unemotional.
 We deny our emotions because we believe that is what is expected of us, or we don’t want to feel weak or needy.
 Being logical or scientific is what our world typically seems to value.
 The problem with this is that we are emotional, feeling, beings.
 We aren’t robots and trying to behave like one can actually make us very ill.
 I know, because I have tried it and, trust me, it didn't work.
 And, yes, it made me ill.

-Furthermore, imagine life without emotions.
+Imagine life without emotions.
 Sure, we wouldn’t have sadness, but we also wouldn’t experience joy.
 We wouldn’t have anxiety, but we also wouldn’t experience excitement.
 We wouldn’t have pain, but we also wouldn’t experience bliss.
 We wouldn’t have hate, but we also wouldn’t have love.
-Several years ago, while going through a "dark night of the soul" (See book: St. John of the Cross: "Dark night of the soul."), I had a spiritual vision.
-I was above the earth looking down at it and I suddenly understood the chaos of earth and why there is darkness in the world.
 If it weren't for the darkness, we wouldn't recognize the light.
 God created both the light and the dark.
-The dark serves an important purpose.
+The dark serves an important purpose, so too do our emotions.
 While many of our emotions do cause upset and pain, without emotion we would be empty, not experiencing joy, happiness, love or bliss either.

-The next time you are experiencing a painful emotion, feel it and allow it to flow through you and then picture pure, white, Divine, light falling all over you, taking the pain away, healing and cleansing you, and replacing it with pure love and light.
-This is when you become STRONG.
+The next time you are experiencing a painful emotion, feel it and allow it to flow through you and then picture pure, white, Divine, light falling over you, like a waterfall, taking the pain away, healing and cleansing you and replacing it with pure love and light.
+Imagine that emotion being released from you and flowing into the earth to be transmuted into love.
+Do this as often as you like until you feel peace.
+It may take some time, but be patient.
+Change will come.

 Deborah Ann Minke, M.A., B. Ed., OCT, CH-C